Family and parenting support

 Working with and for families

-The Family House is a welcoming, listening and learning space where everyone can share their experiences, learn from those of others, find support and escape isolation.
+The House of families is a welcoming, listening and learning space where everyone can share their experiences, learn from those of others, find support and escape isolation.

-The daily activities, the moments for discussion and the people involved in the Family House respond to each person's needs.
+The daily activities, the moments for discussion and the people involved in the House of families respond to each person's needs.
 All the activities on offer are therefore designed and created with the families.

-I come to the Family House because it offers a warm welcome and a friendly environment.
+I come to the House of families because it offers a warm welcome and a friendly environment.
 It allows me to express my thoughts and concerns and share my knowledge, which benefits other families.

 Cambodia